Air Crash Investigation

 Lethal Limits

 +En route from Moscow to Perm, Russia, Aeroflot Nord Flight 821 is on its final approach when the plane nosedives and crashes onto the trans-Siberian railway.
-All that's left of the Boeing 737 is charred wreckage.
-All 88 people on board are confirmed dead.
-At first, investigators suspect a known design flaw in the aircraft's rudder.
-But as they dig deeper, they make a series of shocking discoveries that will result in calls to transform the country's aviation system.
+All that's left is charred wreckage.

 Football Tragedy